emqxarchive/emqx-docs-en/using-emqx/dashboard.md

 #### Users

-您可以在 `Users` 页面查看和管理能够访问和操作 Dashboard 的用户：
+You can view and manage users who can access and operate Dashboard on the `Users` page:

 ![image](../assets/dashboard-users.png)

 #### Settings

-目前 EMQ X Dashboard 仅支持修改主题和语言两种设置：
+Currently, EMQ X Dashboard only supports the modification of the topic and language settings:

 ![image](../assets/dashboard-settings.png)

 #### Help

-如果您在使用 EMQ X Broker 的过程中遇到了任何问题，我们在 `Help` 页面为您提供了 FAQ 等文档的链接。如果我们现有的文档依然无法解决您的问题，您可以前往我们在 Github 的开源社区咨询我们的技术人员。
+If you encounter any problems in using EMQ X Broker, we provide you with links to FAQ and other documents on the `Help` page.
+If our existing documents still cannot solve your problem, you can go to our open source community on Github to consult our technical staff.

 ![image](../assets/dashboard-help.png)